clulab/processors/README.md

 Contributors: Peter Jansen, Daniel Fried

 # Changes
++ **3.3** - bug fix: make sure DocumentSerializer.load() works when multiple documents are serialized into the same file.
 + **3.2** - Added a discourse parser to `FastNLPProcessor`.
 This performs marginally worse than the one in `CoreNLPProcessor`, but it is much faster for end-to-end processing, due to the shift-reduce syntactic parser.
 + **3.1** - Minimal functionality added to the learning package.
 Changed to CoreNLP 3.3.1.
 + **3.0** - Added a RST discourse parser to `CoreNLPProcessor`.
 Added the `edu.arizona.sista.learning` package.
 Utils classes are now under `edu.arizona.sista.utils` rather than `edu.arizona.sista.processors.utils`.